BrianStatesThat/recipe-app/README.md

 * **TheMealDB** for providing the recipe data API
 * **React community** for excellent documentation and resources
 * **Tailwind CSS** for the utility-first CSS framework
+* Liquid Glass React Component - Used as Layout Component - installed using npm install @developer-hub/liquid-glass
 ---

 ## Project Structure